-During Monitoring Year 2021-2022, DOT-HWYS will begin conducting water quality monitoring activities in the following proposed TMDL watersheds described below.
+During Monitoring Year 2021-2022, DOT-HWYS will begin conducting water quality monitoring activities in the Kaelepulu Stream Watershed and Moanalua Stream Watershed as described below.

 Kaelepulu Stream Watershed

 - Site #1: Water quality monitoring of MS4 network along Kalanianaole Highway which connects to the City and County of Honolulu's (CCH) MS4 and then discharges to Kaelepulu Stream approximately 0.5-mile upstream of Kaelepulu Pond. - Site #2: Water quality monitoring of MS4 network along Kalanianaole Highway which discharges to an intermittent portion of Kaelepulu Stream.